Philatelic Society of Lancaster County

 Membership Chair: Barbara Buchanan

-PSLC Newsletter Editor, Programs & APS Representative: Paul Petersen
+PSLC Newsletter Editor, Programs & APS/ATA Representative: Paul Petersen

 Publicity Chair: Len Kasper

-Web Programmer & Designer Chair: Dr. Charles J. DiComo
+Web Programmer/Designer and Social Media Chair: Dr. Charles J. DiComo

 If you are interested in getting involved in Society operations, please contact Dr. Charles J. DiComo – we would love to have you join the team!